h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >
 >> The client does not send ALPN string(s), but the server requires ALPN.
 The server closes the connection.
 >>
 >> As noted in the previous section, the server MAY send a Protocol-Error packet to the client before closing the connection.
+The server MAY also send a TLS alert of "no_application_protocol" (120) before closing the connection.
 >
 > RadSec
 >